-The Strengthening Families program is a joint effort between Catholic Charities, LCADA and the Lorain County Domestic Relations Court.
-The programs' goals are to prepare youth for their teen years, avoid problems with drugs and alcohol and strengthen family communication.
+The Strengthening Families programs' goals are to prepare youth for their teen years, avoid problems with drugs and alcohol, and strengthen family communication.
 Parents discuss what youth in the age range of their groups are like, making rules and enforcing consequences, how to solve problems with youth and ways to show love and support.
 The youth learn how to handle frustration, resist peer pressure, appreciate parent/caregivers, and how to get along with others.

-- 17 Youth ordered
+- 19 Youth ordered

-- 21 Youth completed
+- 27 Youth completed\

-- 11 Successful completions
+- 20 Successful completions

-- 6 Unsuccessful terminations
+- 5 Unsuccessful terminations

-- 4 Neutral terminations (Carryover)
+- 2 Neutral terminations \(Carryover)